How arbitration works

 The LME's arbitration service is generally recognised as the best available for the metals industry, which includes physical as well as market trading.
 Indeed, so well regarded is the LME's arbitration facility that the service is used by a growing number of enterprises who have no direct involvement in metals.

 The arbitration rules have been drawn under the framework of English law.
-Any awards are enforceable by the High Court and there is the possibility of appeals on points of law to that Court, although the parties may exclude such appeals by agreement after the arbitration has commenced.
+Any awards are enforceable by the High Court.
 Awards are also enforceable in virtually all overseas countries under the New York Convention of 1958, for the Recognition and Enforcement of Foreign Arbitral Awards.

 The amount of the Registration Fee (referred to in the Arbitration Regulations) is £2,400 (including VAT).